 - Physical pain (My veins are really small for some reason in my arms and I have a long history of frustrating even the best needle wranglers.
 After several attempts and the possibility of me vomiting, Nurse Ashley ended up using the smallest butterfly needle on hand to start the IV.)

 - Emotional Release (I’m not sure I would actually classify this as a bad side effect.
 Looking back, I would probably classify it as a good side effect.)
 I just unexpectedly and uncontrollably started crying as the first drops of the IGg medicine entered my body.
 My reaction wasn’t actually a reaction to the IVIG treatment at all though.
-I actually felt a sense of validation and relief which I’ll get into in Episode 4.
+I actually felt a sense of validation and relief.

 - Nausea (Nurse Alice had to stop the IGg IV and load up some Zofran to keep me from vomiting!)